 In particular, investigators need to be sensitive to the following areas that may impact a victim's comfort level with reporting an assault; cultural context, social status, economic status, age, physical abilities, biological sex as well as sexual identity.
-Special training is recommended so that law enforcement can have a better understanding of the issue of sexual assault and its potential impact on a victim.
+Special training is SUPERIOR BOOK:202 PG:1378 Filed: 12/12/2024 04:42 PM Clerk File Number: 28-2024-000183 Patty Baker, Clerk of Superior Court - Cherokee County, GA recommended so that law enforcement can have a better understanding of the issue of sexual assault and its potential impact on a victim.
 It is important to note that a sexual assault has a greater potential for creating a lasting impact upon the victim, family members and friends than many other crimes.